 Previous CSPA events

 The CSPA is well known for the fabulous social events it organises.
-Here's a taste of some of them!
+Here are a few of the most recent!

-CSPA committee member Alison Ward has been organising for homemade cakes, flapjacks, cookies and rock buns cooked by parents to be delivered to the hardworking staff at School.
+CSPA committee member Alison Ward organised homemade cakes, flapjacks, cookies and rock buns cooked by parents to be delivered to the hardworking staff at School.
 Head of PE, Mrs Coleman, said that the staff were bowled over by parents' generosity.

-Ali has now started delivering the homemade goodies to Hawkhurst Community Hospital and will shortly be delivering donated snacks, drinks and skincare products to the League of Friends at Tunbridge Wells Hospital for distribution to NHS staff.
+Ali also delivered homemade goodies to Hawkhurst Community Hospital and donated snacks, drinks and skincare products to the League of Friends at Tunbridge Wells Hospital for distribution to NHS staff.

 Burns Night Supper February 2020